 Nasdaq Capital Market listing We have applied for the listing of our common stock on the Nasdaq Capital Market under the symbol "IPDN;" however, no assurance can be given that such listing will be approved.
 We will not offer our common stock unless we are approved for listing on a national securities exchange.
 Exchange of insider debt for equity Our outstanding promissory notes are currently non-convertible.
 However, in connection with this offering, we have an understanding with our founding members that the outstanding notes will be exchanged for shares of our common stock at a price per share equal to the offering price, without payment of any additional consideration.
 We anticipate that immediately prior to the consummation of this offering, Ferdinando Ladurini, Daniel Ladurini and James R. Kirsch will enter into a debt exchange agreement whereby our three outstanding promissory notes in the principal amounts of \$1,341,676, \$142,000 and \$37,143 owed to them, respectively, will be exchanged for shares of common stock at a price per share equal to the offering price.
 Such shares will be subject to the lock-up agreements entered into with the underwriter in connection with this offering and may not be sold until the expiration of the lock-up period thereunder.
 Controlled company Ladurini Family Trust, our largest stockholder, may continue to hold a majority of our outstanding common stock immediately after this offering.
 If that is the case, we will be a "controlled company" and Ladurini Family Trust will have sufficient voting power to effectively control all matters submitted to our stockholders, including a merger, consolidation or other business combination.
 As a "controlled company" within the meaning of the NASDAQ rules, we will qualify for exemptions from certain corporate governance requirements.
 However, we do not intend to rely on such corporate governance exemptions, and following the effectiveness of this registration statement and our corporate reorganization, we will have a board of directors comprised of a majority of independent directors and board committees comprised solely of independent directors.
-Please see our risk factor entitled, "We are a 'controlled company' within the meaning of the NASDAQ rules and, as a result, will qualify for exemptions from certain corporate governance from certain corporate governance from certain corporate for exemptions."
+Please see our risk factor entitled, "We are a 'controlled company' within the meaning of the NASDAQ rules and, as a result, will qualify for exemptions from certain corporate governance requirements."
+Corporate Reorganization Immediately prior to the effectiveness of the registration statement of which this prospectus is a part, we will reorganize from an Illinois limited liability company to a Delaware corporation.
+The Delaware corporation will succeed to the obligations of the Illinois limited liability company.
+The limited liability company board of managers will be dissolved and replaced with a board of directors.
+Of the five members on the board of managers, only James Kirsch will serve as a member of our board of the directors following our reorganization.
+Rudy Martinez will continue to be Executive Vice President and Chief Executive Officer of our iHispano.com division, but will not be on our board of directors.
+Daniel Ladurini, Ferdinando Ladurini and Daniel Kirsch will not be employed by or serve our company in any capacity.

 Risk factors Investing in our common stock involves a high degree of risk.
 See "Risk Factors" on page [] of this prospectus.
-Concurrent directed share offering Concurrently with the offering conducted pursuant to this prospectus, we are offering up to [] shares of common stock in a directed share offering under our newly established Customer Stock Ownership Plan, or "CSOP TM " that is primarily designed for our members and other individual investors using the proprietary web and social media platform of LOYAL3 Labs, Inc. and brokerage and other services of LOYAL3 Securities, Inc. We reserve the right to terminate the directed share offering under our Customer Stock Ownership Plan in our absolute discretion.
+Concurrent directed share offering Concurrently with the offering conducted pursuant to this prospectus, we are offering up to [] shares of common stock in a directed share offering under our Customer Stock Ownership Plan, or "CSOP ^M " using the platform of LOYAL3 Labs, Inc. and brokerage and other services of LOYAL3 Securities, Inc. We reserve the right to terminate the directed share offering under our Customer Stock Ownership Plan in our absolute discretion.